2021 Leaf Collection

 Residents may bag their leaves and place them at the curb for compost/yard waste services by Green For Life (GFL) Environmental.
 Compost/yard waste service ends by the 1st or 2nd week of December and the deadline is set by GFL.

-Beginning the week of October 21st, crews will be out picking up leaves at the curb.
 Please assemble neat piles of leaves right along the curb, in the street.
 The leaf piles should be raked away from the storm catch basins to avoid flooding (Note: mulched leaves, grass clippings, pet waste, municipal waste and tree limbs are strictly prohibited).

 Currently, the DPW is on a 10-14 day pick up schedule for the entire town.
 The major streets are cleaned on Mondays, Wednesdays and Fridays.
 Major streets include: Ludlow, Woodward, First St, University, Romeo, Parkdale, Elizabeth, Diversion, South St and Runyon.